Run your own

 The whole code base of DocSearch is open source, and we package it as a Docker image to make this even easier for you to use.

-set to your API Key.
+APPLICATION_IDset to your Algolia Application IDAPI_KEYset to your API Key.
 Make sure to use an API key with write access to your index.
-It needs the ACLaddObject
+It needs the ACLaddObject,editSettingsanddeleteIndex.

 Then you need to start the crawl according to your configuration.
 You should check the dedicated configuration documentation.